Across Time and (Product) Space: A Capability-Centric Model of Relatedness and Economic Complexity: A model of related capabilities

 with blocks $1, 2, ..., n$, where each $\Phi_{i,j}$ is shorthand for a matrix of the form

 for some scalar constant $\phi^C_{i,j}$. \\

-This is for two reasons.
+We make this assumption for two reasons.
 The first is the nature of products in the Product Space.
-Though the precise topology of the Product Space has not been studied at length, it is well-understood that the Product Space possesses both a core-periphery as well as an evident community structure (Hidalgo et al. 2007) in which goods such as textiles form tightly-knit clusters; if proximity in the Product Space is an empirical estimator of the similarity between the capabilities required by products, it is then reasonable to infer a capability space in which certain groups of capabilities are associated with certain classes of products (e.g. looms for textiles), and are thus more heavily linked to one another than to other classes of capabilities. \\

-The second is purely practical; a block-matrix capability space means that a calibration of the model will involve far fewer parameters.
-As we will demonstrate later, very little calibration is required to estimate this block matrix such that it fits the empirical Product Space; when the capability space is a single block, the model reduces to the original Hidalgo-Hausmann combinatorial model. \\
+Though the precise topology of the Product Space has not been studied at length, it is well-understood that the Product Space possesses both a core-periphery as well as an evident community structure (Hidalgo et al. 2007) in which goods such as textiles form tightly-knit clusters; it is then reasonable to infer a Capability Space in which certain groups of capabilities are associated with certain classes of products (e.g. looms for textiles), and are thus more heavily linked to one another than to other classes of capabilities.
+The second is purely practical; a block-matrix Capability Space means that the model will involve far fewer parameters, and when the Capability Space is a single block, the model reduces to the original Hidalgo-Hausmann combinatorial model. \\

-We now turn our attention to how these blocks are defined and calibrated from the data.
-Recall from Section 2 that the Product Complexity Index is \bf the \normalfont vector representing the aprpoximately optimal spectral partition for a network capturing product-to-product similarities into distinct spectral clusters; indeed, under unique conditions, this network is exactly equal to the Product Space.
-Given this, it is reasonable to assume that clusters which exist in the PCI distribution of products along a single axis also represent clusters within the Product Space, or at least some analogue to it representing product similarity.
-The following figure is particularly illuminating.
+We now turn to calibrating the block-matrix structure from empirical Product Space data.
+Recall from Section 2 that the Product Complexity Index is \bf the \normalfont vector representing the approximately optimal spectral partition for a network capturing product-to-product similarities into distinct spectral clusters; indeed, under unique conditions, this network is exactly equal to the Product Space.

-As such, we propose the following method of calibrating the block-matrix structure of the Capability Space from empirical data, making the assumption that product clusters correspond exactly to capability clusters (e.g. if there exist a cluster of textile products, there will exist a cluster of textile capabilities).

-\begin{enumerate} \item We fit a Gaussian mixture model (GMM) with $n$ components to the PCI data in a specific year (e.g. 2005), of the form
+As such, we fit a Gaussian mixture model (GMM) with $n$ components to the PCI data in a specific year (e.g. 2005), with $n$ a parameter of the model, to identify clusters within the product space (which we assume to roughly correspond with capability clusters); we interpret each fitted component $N_i = N(\mu_i, \sigma_i^2)$ as a block in the Capability Space, such that in total we have $n$ blocks within $\Phi^C$. \\